 build.prop is a very important file in Android and modifying it is full of risks.
 Any unwanted change and your device may not get past the boot animation.
 DroidViews does not take any responsibility in case such a scenario occurs.
 You must take responsibility for your actions if you decide to proceed.
 You have already been warned about the risks.

 Edit build.prop with a file explorer

 To edit the build.prop file, all you need is a text editor and a file browser which can access the root directory.
 Most of these file browsers come with an inbuilt text editor so if you don’t already have a favorite editor installed, you don’t have to worry about installing one just for editing the build.prop file.
-Root Explorer, ES File Explorer (Free/Pro) and Solid Explorer are some popular file browsers capable of almost anything a file browser can do.
+Root Explorer, File Explorer Root Browser, and Solid Explorer are some popular file browsers capable of almost anything a file browser can do.
 In case you have another favorite file browser be sure to let us know about it in the comments.